uwescience/DSSG2023-Groundwater/What is Your Question.md

+---
+layout: page
-## Welcome to Your Groundwater Data Journey
+title: Welcome to Your Groundwater Data Journey
+---

 If you're visiting this website, you're likely interested in understanding how to leverage satellite data for groundwater measurement, specifically using Gravity Recovery and Climate Experiment (GRACE) data.